-Whether you’re updating the ‘about’ page of your website or applying to an art residency, your artist statement can play an important part in the presentation of your work.
+Whether you’re updating the ‘about’ page of your website or answering an open call, your artist statements play an important part in the presentation of your work.
 And preparing it can be a challenge.
 To help you navigate the process, we’ve put together this list of some of the dos and don’ts of writing an artist statement.

 It may sound obvious, but an artist statement should be personal and specific to your work.
 This means avoiding generic, broad-sweeping statements that don’t say a lot about your practice.
 The idea shouldn’t be to just write something to meet a word count or because it sounds good.
 If it’s vague and generic it won’t let people know what you and/or your work are about.
 And that’s the point of the artist statement, after all.